About CAEP Annual Reporting

 Data Source: NCDPI Employment Data

-Note: This map includes UNC graduates who serve in teaching, student service or administrative roles in an NC Public School as of April 2024.
-The data may include BA, MAT, MEDX, MSA, MED School Counseling, and other degree completers.
+Note: This map includes UNC-Chapel Hill graduates who serve in teaching, student service or administrative roles in a North Carolina public school as of April 2025.
+The data may include BA, MAT, MEDX, MSA, School Counseling and other degree completers.

 Back to Top